Have you ever been curious about the types of hawks in Florida?

 The underside of the wings is barred, and the back is gray-brown with a few spots or bars.
 These hawks usually have a wingspan between 39 and 42 inches and soar high above open areas, hunting for small mammals and birds.

-During the breeding season, the male will soar in circles to attract a mate; during courtship, they will perform a “roller coaster” flight pattern together.
-This species is classified as “Least Concern” by the IUCN Red List of Threatened Species.
+During the breeding season, the male soars in circles to attract a mate; during courtship, they perform a “roller coaster” flight pattern together.
+The IUCN Red List of Threatened Species classifies this species as “Least Concern.”

 11. Great Black Hawk